deepmodeling/deepmd-kit/doc/train/finetuning.md

 Pretraining-and-finetuning is a widely used approach in other fields such as Computer Vision (CV) or Natural Language Processing (NLP) to vastly reduce the training cost, while it's not trivial in potential models.
-Compositions and configurations of data samples or even computational parameters in upstream software (such as VASP) may be different between the pretrained and target datasets, leading to energy shift or other diversities of training data.
+Compositions and configurations of data samples or even computational parameters in upstream software (such as VASP) may be different between the pretrained and target datasets, leading to energy shifts or other diversities of training data.

 Recently the emerging of methods such as [DPA-1](https://arxiv.org/abs/2208.08236) has brought us to a new stage where we can perform similar pretraining-finetuning approaches.